MilanKacar/milankacar.github.io/_posts/2024-10-19-blog46_find-kth-bit-in-nth-binary-string.md

 categories: [LeetCode, Programming]
 ---

-Sure!
-Here's a more detailed version of the blog post with additional explanation and an even more thorough walkthrough to ensure a deeper understanding of the problem.

----

 In this problem, we explore a fascinating sequence of binary strings where each new string is built recursively by combining the previous string, a "1", and the reversed and inverted version of the previous string.
 Our goal is to efficiently determine the `k`th bit of the `n`th binary string, without explicitly constructing the entire string.

 This problem teaches us how recursion and string manipulation can be cleverly combined to solve problems that seem difficult at first glance but can be broken down into manageable parts!